image post

 Beyond cost, what other measures of success does Crossover Health track?

-In addition to the total cost of care, Crossover Health looks at patient experience, physician satisfaction, overall member health outcomes, rates of screening and prevention, and the ability to address social determinants of health.
+In addition to the total cost of care, Crossover looks at patient experience, physician satisfaction, overall member health outcomes, rates of screening and prevention, and the ability to address social determinants of health.

-How much more will employers’ healthcare costs increase in 2024?
+How much more will employers’ healthcare costs increase in 2025?

 Could changing my diet and lifestyle lower my potential healthcare costs?

 Yes, studies show people with healthier diets, more physical activity, and who avoid smoking incur significantly lower healthcare costs over their lifetime.
-Preventative care is key.
+Preventative Care is key.

-Could mental health services help lower overall medical costs?
+Could Mental Health services help lower overall medical costs?

 Yes.
 Issues like depression are linked to higher medical spending.
 Improving mental health can reduce hospital admissions and prescription drug use and promote better self-care.
-Some insurers now cover mental health therapy as primary care.
+Some insurers now cover Mental Health therapy as Primary Care.